JetBrains/kotlin-web-site/docs/topics/js/js-ir-compiler.md

 }
 ```

+## Lazy initialization of top-level properties

+> Lazy initialization of top-level properties is [Experimental](components-stability.md).
+It may be dropped or changed at any time.
+> Opt-in is required (see the details below), and you should use it only for evaluation purposes.
+We would appreciate your feedback on it in [YouTrack](https://youtrack.jetbrains.com/issue/KT-44320).
+>
+{type="warning"}

+For better application startup performance, the Kotlin/JS IR compiler offers an option to initialize top-level properties
+lazily.
+This way, the application loads without initializing all the top-level properties used in its code.
+It initializes
+only the ones needed at startup; other properties receive their values later when the code that uses them actually runs.

+As an experimental feature, lazy initialization of top-level properties requires an opt-in.
+To use the lazy initialization
+of top-level properties, add the `-Xir-property-lazy-initialization` option when compiling the code with the JS IR compiler.

+## Preview: generation of TypeScript declaration files (d.ts)

+> The generation of TypeScript declaration files (`d.ts`) is [Experimental](components-stability.md).
+It may be dropped or changed at any time.
+> Opt-in is required (see the details below), and you should use it only for evaluation purposes.
+We would appreciate your feedback on it in [YouTrack](https://youtrack.jetbrains.com/issues?q=%23%7BKJS:%20d.ts%20generation%7D).
+>
+{type="warning"}

+The Kotlin/JS IR compiler is capable of generating TypeScript definitions from your Kotlin code.
+These definitions can be
+used by JavaScript tools and IDEs when working on hybrid apps to provide autocompletion, support static analyzers, and
+make it easier to include Kotlin code in JavaScript and TypeScript projects.

+Top-level declarations marked with [`@JsExport`](js-to-kotlin-interop.md#jsexport-annotation) in a project that produces
+executable files (`binaries.executable()`) will get a `.d.ts` file generated, which contains the TypeScript definitions
+for the exported Kotlin declarations.
+These declarations can be found in `build/js/packages/<package_name>/kotlin` alongside the corresponding
+un-webpacked JavaScript code.

 ## Current limitations of the IR compiler

 A major change with the new IR compiler backend is the **absence of binary compatibility** with the default backend.